albin-typeqast/tqtest-deploy-ecs/README.md

 On Available tab choose **Amazon ECR** and **CloudBees Docker Build and Publish** plugin
 Then select Download now and install after restart
 Select **Restart Jenkins when installation is complete and no jobs are running**
 Refresh page after one min

-## Create a GIT repository so you can make changes and push to repo(if you already have it skip it)
-Create a repository
-On your PC do next
-Go into tq-work folder
-Delete the hidden .git directory with command rm -fR .git Reinitialize the repository and push the contents to your new GitHub repository using SSH by running the following command
-`git init`
-`git add .`
-`git commit -m "Initial commit"`
-If you are using SSH, run the following command:
-<git remote add origin 'git@github.com:<your_repo>.git'>
-If you are using HTTPS, run the following command:
-<git remote add origin 'https://github.com/<your_repo>.git'>
-Example:
-`git remote add origin 'https://github.com/runticm/tq-work.git'`
-`git push -u origin master`

 ## Enable automatic trigger in Jenkins by adding webhook
-In GitHub repo, click settings (**Not main settings!
+In GitHub personal repo, click settings (**Not main settings!
 It is Repo settings**)
 Under settings, select **Webhooks**
 Add **Payload URL** of your Jenkins public hostname and add sufix github-webhook/ (**Note the slash character "/" at the end, without it, it won't work**)
 Example: *http://ec2-3-120-237-218.eu-central-1.compute.amazonaws.com/github-webhook/*